LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

 ###1.4 Limitations and Scope

 Value function is not mandatory.
-For example evolutionnary methods can work without it.
+For example evolutionary methods can work without it.
-Evolutionnary methods (genetic algorithm) have advantages on problems in which the learning agent cannot accurately sense the state of its environment.
+Evolutionary methods (genetic algorithm) have advantages on problems in which the learning agent cannot accurately sense the state of its environment.

 Our focus is on reinforcement learning that involve learning while interacting with the environment.
-Evolutionnary methods do not act this way.
+Evolutionary methods do not act this way.

 Other methods like *policy gradient methods* do not have any value function but still are reinforcement.
 They estimate the directions the parameters should be adjusted in order to most rapidly improve a policy's performance.

 Some comment on reinforcement learning and optimization methods because it is a source of misunderstanding.
 Trying to maximized a quantity does not mean that that quantity is ever maximized.
-Reinforcement learning always try to increase the amount of reward it receives but many factors can prevent it from achieving the maxium, even if one exists.
+Reinforcement learning always try to increase the amount of reward it receives but many factors can prevent it from achieving the maximum, even if one exists.
 **Optimization is not the same as optimality.**

 ###1.5 An extended example: Tic-Tac-Toe